What Does Antivirus Software Do?

 Malware detection and removal: Every antivirus software should offer robust malware detection capabilities.
 It should be able to identify and remove various types of malware, including viruses, worms, trojans, ransomware, and spyware.
 The software should provide real-time scanning of files, programs, and incoming data to prevent infections and swiftly remove any detected threats.

 Regular updates and threat intelligence: Timely updates are critical to ensure the effectiveness of antivirus software.
-Look for a solution that offers frequent database updates, including new threat definitions, to keep up with the evolving threat landscape.
+To keep up with the evolving threat landscape, look for a solution that offers frequent database updates, including new threat definitions.
 Additionally, it should leverage threat intelligence services to detect emerging threats and provide protection against zero-day exploits quickly.

 Additional security features: Antivirus software often includes supplementary features to enhance overall system security.
 These may include real-time web protection to block malicious websites, email scanning to prevent phishing attempts, and behavioral analysis to detect previously unknown threats.
 Other useful features may involve secure online banking and shopping modes, password managers, and system optimization tools.
 While the specific features may vary across antivirus software, these additional capabilities further fortify your digital defenses.